joachimhgg/makeblock-rover/docs/source/presentation.rst

 .. _this article: https://realpython.com/python-virtual-environments-a-primer/

-You should use virtualenvwrapper cause this package purposes simple commands to use virtual environment.
+You should use virtualenvwrapper as this package purposes simple commands to use virtual environment.
 To create an virtual environment, open a terminal (CTRL+ALT+T) and launch::

   mkvirtualenv myproject -p python3